Wagner birthday "Ring" booed: will clan go up in smoke?

 Longtime Bayreuth aficionados were quick to point out that some of the festival's most famous and successful stagings of "The Ring", such as the one by French director Patrice Chereau in 1976, were booed at the premiere, but that one, in particular, has gone down as one of the best ever.

-"Of course this 'Ring' polarises," said Sven Friedrich, director of the Richard Wagner Museum and National Archive.
+"Of course this 'Ring' polarizes," said Sven Friedrich, director of the Richard Wagner Museum and National Archive.

 "I always say calm down, it is not a matter of peace in the world, it's only theatre,"